 This test, based on F. Scott Fitzgerald’s The Great Gatsby, requires students to demonstrate what they learned from the novel and their overall comprehension of the book.
 (Answer key included)

 This exam consists of 68 questions and offers students an opportunity to demonstrate knowledge, skills, and abilities in a variety of ways, to include:

 Also included in this product is an accommodating study guide that closely mirrors the expectations of the test.
 (Answer key included)

 Additionally, I provide an “answer sheet” for any teachers that prefer students to not write on the actual tests because it is quicker to grade multiple choice questions with answer sheets.
-Answer sheets are
+Answer sheets are completely optional!

 The Great Gatsby Movie Guide worksheet is an in-depth Film Analysis and Book Comparison based on the 2013 movie The Great Gatsby, directed by Baz Luhrmann.